Gladys Anslow: Career

+Research

-The first woman to work with the cyclotron ("atomic whirligig to smash the atom") at UC Berkeley, she collaborated with fellow Smith physicist Dorothy Wrinch on a "spectrochemical study of protein molecules for the eventual production of synthetic foods and drugs" under a grant from the Office of Naval Research, the first research grant of its kind at Smith College.
-During World War II, Anslow was named Chief of Communications and Information Section for Liaison with Civilian Scientists and attached to the armed forces.
+The first woman to work with the cyclotron ("atomic whirligig to smash the atom") at the University of California, Berkeley, she collaborated with fellow Smith physicist Dorothy Wrinch on a "spectrochemical study of protein molecules for the eventual production of synthetic foods and drugs" under a grant from the Office of Naval Research, the first research grant of its kind at Smith College.

 Honors

-For this work she was awarded the President's Certificate of Merit one of only three educators so honored.
+For her wartime work she was awarded the President's Certificate of Merit in 1949, one of only three educators so honored.
 She was elected a Fellow of the American Physical Society in 1936 and a Fellow of the American Academy of Arts and Sciences in 1955.